wso2/k8s-api-operator/scenarios/scenario-20/README.md

     ```

 - Create API.
 We have created the `ServiceMonitor` with adding label `app: <API_NAME>` in `matchLabels` where API_NAME
-is products.
+is products-api.
 So we should create the API with that name.
     ```sh
-    >> apictl add api -n products --from-file=swagger.yaml --override
+    >> apictl add api -n products-api --from-file=swagger.yaml --override

     Output:
     creating configmap with swagger definition